polyvagal theory

 “If you want to improve the world, start by making people feel safe.”
 Stephen Porges

 In 1994, Dr Stephen Porges proposed the Polyvagal Theory.
-My very condensed version is that it started with the discovery that our Autonomic Nervous System (or ANS) is comprised of three parts - or states – a regulated social engagement state and two other states that make up our survival response.
-You might have heard of “flight or flight”.
-Well, there’s also a freeze or shutdown response and this can often explain why the survivors of trauma describe not being able to fight back – their ANS has taken them into a shutdown response.
+My very condensed version is that it started with the discovery that our Autonomic Nervous System (or ANS) is comprised of three parts - or states – a regulated social engagement state (the Ventral Vagal branch) which is part of the parasympathetic nervous system, and two other states that make up our survival response.
+You might have heard of “flight or flight” or the sympathetic nervous system.
+Well, there’s also a shutdown response (the Dorsal Vagal branch which is also part of the parasympathetic nervous system) and this can often explain why the survivors of trauma describe not being able to fight back – their ANS has taken them into a shutdown response.

 Alongside these observations, Porges also proposed that the nervous system state that we are experiencing impacts our ability to be socially engaged with others.
 In addition, it seems that the state has an affect on how we experience our “story” or how we experience other people, ourselves, the world, life, our work, our relationships, our beliefs, our feeling and body sensations and that if we can change our state, we can then change our story.
 In simple terms, if we can regulate our ANS and change our state, how we feel, think, behave changes as well.